-But when I think of my elderly loved ones having a chatbot as their primary care-giver, I can’t help but wonder: is this the best we can do?
+But our elderly loved ones having a chatbot as their primary care-giver?
+It’s easy to start thinking: is this the best we can do?

 For one, not everyone can use a chatbot.
 Almost three in four people over 65 years of age say they need help when using new digital tools and devices.
 Seniors with disabilities are also less likely to use digital assets like the internet and mobile devices.